 - Beach hikes at Topsail Island, “Month of Sunrises”, thirty-one consecutive day hikes at sunrise, March-April 2017

-- North Country Trail (Buckeye Trail in OH, Iron Belle Trail in MI with diversions to the Miami Valley Trail System and the Tri-County Triangle Trail connecting Chillicothe and Xenia, Ohio, the White Pine Trail and North Central Trail in Michigan) - Piedmont Lake, Ohio to Ironwood, MI, (May - Sept 2017) then south into Wisconsin using numerous local and state trails and the Ice Age National Scenic Trail to Madison, WI (planned)
+- North Country Trail (Buckeye Trail in OH, Iron Belle Trail in MI with diversions to the Miami Valley Trail System and the Tri-County Triangle Trail connecting Chillicothe and Xenia, Ohio, the White Pine Trail and North Central Trail in Michigan) - Piedmont Lake, Ohio to Ironwood, MI, (May - Sept 2017) then south into Wisconsin using numerous local and state trails including the Mountain-Bay Trail, and finally the Ice Age National Scenic Trail to Madison, WI (planned)

 - From Madison, WI hike west via Military Ridge Trail, then road walks and various local trails to Dubuque, Iowa, Heritage Trail to Dyersville, various trails and road walk to American Discovery Trail at Cedar Rapids, west to Nebraska then Cowboy Trail, Norfolk to Alliance, Nebraska, then portions of the Great Plains Trail to Colorado (Planned; this will complete the Personal Continuous Footpath primary goal of walking to every place I’ve ever lived.)

-And now, for those interested, I’m providing a narrative with more descriptive details below.
+For those interested, I’m providing a narrative with more descriptive details.

 The title of this page, "Hopping Rocks," refers to leaping from stone to stone to get across a stream.
 In my case, the stream is a metaphor for life, with its restless ever-changing currents.
 Each stepping-stone represents a meaningful landmark along the way, such as a place where I lived.